jsulz/pycli/README.md

 Then, you can run each of the supported commands using `pycli <command>`

+Initially, this began as an exercise in learning Unix commands.
+As a result, there are a set of commands inside the `pycli` namespace that mirror the Unix functionality provided by that same command.

 The current supported Unix commands are:

 - `head`
 - `cat`
 - `wc`
 - `cut`
+- `uniq`

 Not all flags are supported, but each command does support the `-h` flag, e.g., `pycli head -h` which will show what options are available.

+Additionally, this is a space where I've spent time learning about Natural Language Processing algorithms.
+In that vein, following commands are supported:

+- `bpe`
+- `wordpiece`